Federal Travel and Transportation Policies

 • fees for travelers checks, money orders, certified checks and transaction fees for use of automated teller machines using a government-issued charge card.

-In addition, for foreign travel certain additional expenses are reimbursable as miscellaneous expenses, including commissions on conversion of foreign money, and certain passport, exit and other fees.
+In addition: laundry, cleaning and pressing of clothing expenses are reimbursable at an agency’s discretion for stays of at least four nights within the contiguous states; for foreign travel certain additional expenses are reimbursable as miscellaneous expenses, including commissions on conversion of foreign money, and certain passport, exit and other fees.
+An employee traveling on official business is to exercise the same care in incurring expenses that a prudent person would exercise if traveling for personal purposes.

 Generally, employees using privately owned transportation when it is advantageous to the government in performing official business travel will be reimbursed as follows: